Andr\'e-Oort for a Nonholomorphic Modular Function: Ax-Lindemann Theorems

 for all $(\tau_1,\dots,\tau_n)\in S$.
 By our earlier comment, we know that the smallest $\uh$-special variety containing $S$ is $G$, a GUT variety.
 So we are in the situation of Lemma \ref{lma:yEqualsAlgebraic}, hence $y$ is constant on $S$, which is a contradiction. \end{proof}

-We can reformulate \ref{thrm:AxLChiStarAndJ} into the following slightly cleaner statement. \begin{cor} Let $V$ be an irreducible subvariety of $\mathbb{C}^{2n}$ and let $\mathcal{Z}=\pi^{-1}(V)$.
-Then $\mathcal{Z}^\text{alg}$ is just the union of the weakly $\uh$-special subvarieties of $\mathcal{Z}$. \end{cor} In the next section we use this to prove the central result of the document.
+We can reformulate \ref{thrm:AxLChiStarAndJ} into the following slightly cleaner statement. \begin{corollary} Let $V$ be an irreducible subvariety of $\mathbb{C}^{2n}$ and let $\mathcal{Z}=\pi^{-1}(V)$.
+Then $\mathcal{Z}^\text{alg}$ is just the union of the weakly $\uh$-special subvarieties of $\mathcal{Z}$. \end{corollary} In the next section we use this to prove the central result of the document.